 Values Driven Leaders Enable Better Performance

-Business owners are used to wrestling with the all too familiar pressures to grow the business and its reputation whilst maintaining cash flow in a competitive market place.
+Business owners are often wrestling with the all too familiar pressures to grow the business and its reputation whilst maintaining cash flow in a competitive market place.
 Greater alignment of the workforce to meet the obvious pressures of today and the priorities of tomorrow is business critical.
-In the face of turbulence and uncertainty your organisation’s culture and values become the major source of continuity and coherence, of renewal and sustainability.
+In the face of turbulence and uncertainty organisation’s culture and values become the major source of continuity and coherence, of renewal and sustainability.

 The challenge for any business is to recognise that a command and control approach to management is much less likely to get us to where we need to be to meet future challenges.
 So, whilst the obvious pressure upon business leaders is likely to lead to a tightened grip to balance the books and maintain cash flow the counter intuitive response is to engage and harness the silent potential that lies within the workforce.

 Employees are effectively forced to leave their own values, creativity and ideas at the door on the way in.
 Senior leaders need to retune their approach and be actively working to create a culture that minimises management control, hierarchy, status and fear, and instead promotes freedom, equality, accountability, fairness, openness, transparency and trust amongst the workforce.
 A more systemic approach building resilience and goodwill and a need to navigate with increasing complexity is required.
 Easy to say, but less easy to achieve when organisations take a short term view.

 I like the analogy of fish swimming in a dirty fish tank.
 Businesses often change the fish (managers), in a few cases some or all of the water (priorities, policies – organisational governance is amended); but rarely do we take time to safeguard the fish (employees), deep clean the tank, and then slowly re introduce the fish to a new and different environment and operating model (culture).